Diaz-Nelson/SteamDataAnalysis/README.md

 - Scrapes and collects data from the top 400 Steam games.
 - Analyzes the relationship between game tags and overall success.
 - Uses machine learning (Random Forest Regressor) to identify the most influential tags.
+- Predicts a games possible success metric or current relevancy
 - Visualizes key insights through an interactive Streamlit dashboard.

 ## Key Features